jdeniau/jquery-image-uploader/README.md

 $('#dropZone').imageUploader({
 	fileField: null, // the "simple" file input
 	urlField: null, // a field which accept an "url", and trigger the upload
+	urlFieldSubmit: null, // the submit button for urlField.
+If null, the urlField gets a "onChange" event

     hideFileField: true, // hide the file field to show only the drop zone
     hideUrlField: true, // hide the url field to show only the drop zone